FlavScents AInsights Entry for Gamma-Decalactone (CAS: 706-14-9)

 4. Use in Flavors

-Gamma-decalactone is extensively used in the flavor industry, particularly in fruit-flavored products such as peach, apricot, and strawberry.
-It acts as a key impact note, enhancing the fruity profile and providing a creamy undertone.
-Typical use levels in finished food or beverage products range from 1 to 20 ppm, with variations depending on the desired intensity and product matrix.
-It is generally stable under typical processing conditions, although it may degrade under extreme heat or acidic conditions.
+Gamma-decalactone is extensively used in flavor formulations, particularly in fruit-flavored products such as peach, apricot, and strawberry.
+It serves as an impact note, enhancing the authenticity and richness of fruit flavors.
+Typical use levels in finished food or beverages range from 1 to 20 ppm, with industry-typical concentrations around 5 ppm.
+The compound is stable under normal processing conditions but may degrade under extreme heat or acidic conditions, which should be considered during formulation.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature